entangledloops/slidingpuzzle/README.md

 False
 ```

 Not all board configurations are solvable.
-The [search()][search] routine will validate the board before beginning, and may throw a `ValueError` if the board is illegal.
+The [`search()`](https://slidingtilepuzzle.readthedocs.io/en/latest/slidingpuzzle.html#slidingpuzzle.slidingpuzzle.search) routine will validate the board before beginning, and may throw a `ValueError` if the board is illegal.

 ## Algorithms